Dalimil/Eventbrite-Tools/README.md

 It gives you an idea of how many people are going to attend (no more tricks from the organizers):

 ![Eventbrite ticket-info.js popup #3 - Dalimil Hajek](https://github.com/Dalimil/Eventbrite-Tools/blob/master/screenshots/event_tickets_first.png)

+## Bugs and Issues
+1. There are two types of layout for Eventbrite event pages.
+Both scripts only work for events whose Eventbrite page contains a big header image (see screenshots) - this is the type that you will see most often.
+Neither script will work for events that list tickets and prices in a table - see https://github.com/Dalimil/Eventbrite-Tools/issues/3#issuecomment-256580440.
+2. There is currently a bug affecting paid events that will prevent you from filling in the required fields and thus finishing the order.

+**Pull requests welcome.**